MDWFP Logo

 Species Detail

-Bream Fish crickets or redworms under a bobber near any cover (brush tops, timber, riprap, etc.).
+Bream Fish natural baits under a bobber near any cover (flooded grass, timber, brush, etc.).

-White Bass Fish in the river from Wyatt's Crossing on down with shad-imitating lures (jigs, small spinnerbaits, etc.) from the bank or a boat.
-Cast jigs or small crankbaits over hard-bottomed, sandy main lake points.
+White Bass Fish sandy, main lake points with shad-imitating lures (jigs, small crankbaits, etc.).
 There are no size or number limits on white bass.
 These fish die quickly in a livewell.
 They will keep and taste better if put immediately into "slush" (ice/water mix).

 Special Fishing Regulations